School-of-Code-HQ/pt_week-2/README.md

 Ok so you've made a website.
 You add a page.
 You add another page.
 You add three more pages.
 You go back to try and change something on the first page and you get stuck.
 The codes a mess, it started small but has quickly spiraled out of control as you add this and that in a slap dash fashion.
 This is the natural way of this **if** you don't stick to a pattern (or convention) to help you write clean code.
 It's important to write clean code not just for your future self, but also for your colleagues and the person who has to maintain the code if you get hit by a bus.
 There is a saying in programming that you should always write code as if the person who next has to read it is a violent psychopath who knows where you live (or Tao some people call him).

 We could come up with a convention ourselves, and this is not a bad idea as long as we stick to it.
-However, writing clean maintainable code is such a common problem that clever people have already put a lot of time, trial and error it creating good patterns so we can use that to our advantage.
+However, writing clean maintainable code is such a common problem that clever people have already put a lot of time plus trial and error into creating good patterns.
+Let's use that to our advantage.

 **Introducing BEM 🧱🔥🛠**

 BEM stands for Block Element Modifier, and is a naming convention to help us write nice clean HTML and CSS code.
 It's not super complicated, the hard part is maintaining discipline.
 Just remember, we know where you live.

 Read through [this quick-start guide](https://en.bem.info/methodology/quick-start/) for an overview of what BEM is.
 Read more thoughts about BEM in [this css-tricks article](https://css-tricks.com/bem-101/) and then apply the BEM naming convention to your code.
-In the long run sticking to a pattern with save you **A LOT** of time and stress.
+In the long run sticking to a pattern will save you **A LOT** of time and stress.
 Keep it clean folks!

 ### User Centered Design 🛠😳🛠

-This week we are trying to keep the use front and center in our approach to designing and building web experiences.
-[This article and video](https://www.interaction-design.org/literature/topics/user-centered-design) gives a great introduction into what a user centered design process looks like.
+This week we are trying to keep the user front and center in our approach to designing and building web experiences.
+[This article and video](https://www.interaction-design.org/literature/topics/user-centered-design) give a great introduction into what a user centered design process looks like.
 T[his old but good article](https://www.smashingmagazine.com/2008/01/10-principles-of-effective-web-design/) gives a more specific look at how users interact with web pages.

 When working on your checkpoint challenge, use what you've learnt about user centered design in your approach.

 ### Design Fundamentals 📐

 No matter how much CSS skill you have, if you don't know what you want the page to look like then your still stuck with bad looking pages.
 This is where design principles come into play.
-How much white space, the line spacing, the alignment of different block for example are all easy things to manipulate with CSS.
+How much white space, the line spacing, the alignment of different blocks for example are all easy things to manipulate with CSS.
 Get these values right and your site and your site looks professional, get them wrong or don't bother thinking about it and your site looks amateur.

 This [tutorial](https://scrimba.com/learn/design) does and excellent job of taking you through UI design fundamentals.